AmplitudeAudio/doc-sdk/docs/api/engine/Engine/index.md

 !!! function "[[nodiscard]] virtual AmReal32 GetSoundSpeed() const = 0"

-    Get the current speed of sound.
+    Gets the speed of sound, as set in the loaded engine configuration file.

     :material-keyboard-return: **Return**